tbResList Print — And Andrographis

 <td>R, G</td>

-<td>Often described as downstream of inflammatory signaling suppression.</td>
+<td>Often reported as downstream of inflammatory signaling changes; leverage depends on achievable exposure.</td>

 </tr>